Martin JRM Mars

-Four of the surviving aircraft were later converted for civilian use to firefighting water bombers.
-Two of the aircraft remained based at Sproat Lake just outside of Port Alberni, British Columbia, Canada, with one, Hawaii Mars, remaining in operation until 2016.
-The British Columbia Aviation Museum acquired Hawaii Mars and it was flown there in 2024.
-The same year it was announced that Philippine Mars would be acquired by the Pima Air & Space Museum in Tucson, Arizona, to be put on permanent display there.
+Up until 1956, the US Navy typically used the type on San Francisco-Honolulu route, after which it was withdrawn from service and stored.
+Thereafter, four of the surviving Mars were converted for civilian use as firefighting water bombers.
+Two of the aircraft were based at Sproat Lake, just outside of Port Alberni, British Columbia, Canada, one of which, Hawaii Mars, remained in operation until 2016, after which it was preserved at the British Columbia Aviation Museum.
+The Philippine Mars is also to be permanently displayed at the Pima Air & Space Museum in Tucson, Arizona.
+No remaining examples are operational.